 Basil is an aromatic plant with a strong aroma and flavor.
-You can plant it indoor or outdoor where it can get full sunlight.
+You can plant it indoors or outdoor where it can get full sunlight.
 There are different types of basil that you can buy, and many people get confused about Holy basil vs. Thai basil.

 The main difference between Holy basil and Thai basil is the difference in flavor.
 Holy basil has a strong clove-like flavor, whereas Thai basil has licorice and spicy flavor.

 There’s a bit more difference between these two that we have covered in-depth in the rest of the post.

 What is the difference between Holy basil vs. Thai basil?

 Basil is a flavored herb used in different cuisines.
 It’s the ultimate taste of summer that is easy to grow and ready to pick by about late June from April.